 Beginning in the 19th century, Argentina began to urbanize.
-As of 2023, the country is one of the world's most urbanized, with over 92% of Argentines living in cities.
+As of 2023, the country is one of the world's most urbanized, with over 93% of Argentines living in cities.
 Middle- and upper-class homes typically have electricity, running water, and central heating systems.
 Although electricity is widely available, many residents, particularly those of lower incomes or in rural areas, lack safe access to drinking water and sewage systems.
-In rural areas of Patagonia and the Andes (see p.
-2 of Political and Social Relations), many dwellings rely on wood stoves or gas heaters for warmth during the winter.
+In rural areas of Patagonia and the Andes (see Political and Social Relations), many dwellings rely on wood stoves or gas heaters for warmth during the winter.

 Urban: Middle- and upper-class urban families tend to reside in high-rise apartments or gated neighborhoods.
 Apartments and condominiums comprise about 75% of the homes in Buenos Aires.
 In the urban outskirts, homes are often made of concrete with tile roofs.
-By contrast. many lower-class families live in makeshift housing. rural Migration from regions to Buenos Aires cities and other large resulted in the development of villas miseria (or just villas shanty towns). where residents build homes from makeshift materials, often with flooring made of compacted dirt.
+By contrast. many lower-class families live in makeshift housing.
+Migration from rural regions to Buenos Aires and other large cities resulted in the villas development of miseria (or just villas shanty towns). where residents build homes from makeshift materials, often with flooring made of compacted dirt.
 Many residents in the villas lack basic services like indoor plumbing.

-Rural: Many rural houses are constructed to withstand extreme weather (see p.
-2-3 of Political and Social Relations).
+Rural: Many rural houses are constructed to withstand extreme weather (see Political and Social Relations).
 Most families in rural areas live in traditional homes made of materials like adobe (mud) brick to keep the interiors warm in the freezing winter temperatures, with earthen floors and straw or mud roofs.
 Houses in the Patagonia region often have metal outer walls and roofs, serving as durable protection against rain and snow.